Lucius M. Walker

-Lucius Marshall "Marsh" Walker (October 18, 1829 – September 7, 1863) was a Confederate general during the American Civil War.
+Lucius Marshall Walker (October 18, 1829 – September 7, 1863) was an American soldier who served as a Confederate general during the American Civil War.
 He was mortally wounded in a duel with fellow general John S. Marmaduke.

 Early life and education

 Lucius Marshall Walker was born in Columbia, Tennessee.
 He was a nephew of President James K. Polk.
-Walker graduated from the United States Military Academy in 1850, placing 15th of a class of 44.
+Walker finished his school year in the United States Military Academy in 1850, placing 15th of a class of 44.
 He was brevetted second lieutenant of dragoons and served on frontier duty in Texas.
 He was commissioned a second lieutenant in 1852, shortly before resigning to return to Tennessee, where he established a successful mercantile business.

 Walker lived in St. Francis County, Arkansas, at the time of his enlistment.

 American Civil War

 With the outbreak of the Civil War, Walker was commissioned colonel of the 40th Tennessee Volunteer Infantry on November 11, 1861.
 His first assignment was to command the post at Memphis, Tennessee.
 In 1862, Walker and the 40th Tennessee were ordered to New Madrid, Missouri, to prepare for the Battle of Island Number Ten.

 Walker was commissioned brigadier general on March 11, 1862, and was posted at Kentucky Bend, with the command of the 40th Tennessee falling to Lt.
 Col. C. C. Henderson.
 He retreated in the face of a much larger U.S. army, threatening to capture all of Walker's command.
-Being forced to surrender at Island #10, Walker was exchanged and rejoined the army at Corinth, Mississippi, before it retreated to Tupelo.
+Being forced to surrender at Island Number 10, Walker was exchanged and rejoined the army at Corinth, Mississippi, before it retreated to Tupelo.
 On May 9, 1862, at the Battle of Farmington, his brigade attacked and drove a U.S. force from its entrenchments.
 He was reassigned to the Trans-Mississippi Department on March 23, 1863, commanding a brigade of cavalry under Lt.
 Gen. Theophilus Holmes at the Battle of Helena.